mainwp/mainwp/readme.txt

 * Fixed: Multiple PHP Warnings

 = 2.0.9  - 3-01-15 =
-* Fixed: For some languages titles not displaying correctly in the latest posts/latest pages widget
+* Fixed: For some languages, titles not displaying correctly in the latest posts/latest pages widget
-* Fixed: Dashboard download permission issue which was causing plugin bulk installation not working properly
+* Fixed: Dashboard download permission issue, which was causing plugin bulk installation not to work properly
 * Tweaked: Better performance (memory usage) and fewer PHP notices
 * Added: Hooks for upcoming extensions